Chavittu Nadakam

-Chavittu Nadakam (Malayalam:ചവിട്ടുനാടകം) is a highly colorful Latin Christian classical art form originated in Ernakulam district, Kerala state in India.
-Commonly believed that Fort Kochi is the birthplace of Chavittu Nadakam.
-It is noted for its attractive make-up of characters, their elaborate costumes, detailed gestures and well-defined body movements presented in tune with the rhythmic playback music and complementary percussion.
+Chavittu Nadakam (Malayalam: ചവിട്ടുനാടകം) is a form of theatre originating in Kerala state in India, supposedly the city of Fort Kochi, associated with the Latin Christians of the region.
+It is noted for its flamboyant make-up discipline, elaborate costuming and detail to gesture and body movements.
 This art form highly resembles European opera.

-The most sensual blend of cultural influences can be seen in this Latin Christian dance-drama.

-In Chavittu Nadakam there are large number of characters all in glittering medieval dress.
-It is the form of traditional musical dance drama, which symbolizes the martial tradition of Kerala Latin Christians.
+Traditionally performed with only drums and vocals, it is today accompanied by modern instruments and represents a fusion of Indian, Christian and European influences.

+Etymology

+'Chavittu Nadakam' literally means a play that emphasizes step (Chavittu in Malayalam).

+Overview

+Popular among the Latin Christians in the coastal areas of Kerala from Chavakkad north of Kodungallur to Kollam in the south, this art form combines acting, singing, dancing and steps of Kalaripayattu.
+In content and presentation, Chavittu Natakam is modeled after the theatrical forms of medieval Europe.

 History

 Chaviitu Nadakam is a Latin Christian folk art form of Kerala.
 It is originated in Cochin where the Latin Christian Portuguese missionaries have instituted their first mission.
 Chavittu Nadakam is believed to be originated after the arrival of Portuguese to the Kerala shores.
 The reason behind this assumption is that Chavittu Nadakam has a significant European character in its costumes and outfits.
 But there are historical evidences that Kerala had connections with the western world well before the arrival of Portuguese.
-Even though some argue that the Chavittu Nadakam is created by Portuguese as they felt cultural emptiness when they arrived at Kerala, there are no evidences supporting this view.
+Even though some argue that the Chavittu Nadakam is created by Portuguese as they felt cultural emptiness when they arrived at Kerala, there is no evidence supporting this view.
 Also the fact that Chavittu Nadakam uses language for its playback songs and dialogue, suggest that the art form is indigenous in origin.
+Although this musical play is based on Christian mythology and western influence is evident in the Greco-Roman style dress and stage decoration, the language used is a mixture of Tamil and Malayalam.

 There are also claims that a Tamil named Chinnathambi Annavi as the founder of this art form in 16th century at Mattancherry.
-He is the author of one of the most famous plays in the art form ‘Karalman Charitham’ (the story of Emperor Charlemagne aka Charles the Great).
+He is the author of one of the most famous play ‘Karalman Charitham’ (the story of Emperor Charlemagne aka Charles the Great), which is thought to be the first Chavittu Natakam.
 The art form was active from Kollam to Kodungallur at its peak.
 There were also other writers like Vedanayakam Pillai, a native of Neyyoor, Kanyakumari.
 In earlier days this art form was mostly encouraged by the Tamil population and were staged in church premises.
-Sanjon Annavi, Vareechan Annavi, Cherrechan Annavi and Anthony Annavi were some of the playwrights of the early days.
-Brazeena Natakam, Ouseph Natakam, Kathrina Natakam, Santi Claus Natakam, Karlman Natakam and Jnana Sundari were some of the popular plays of early days.
+Sanjon Annavi, Vareechan Annavi, Cherrechan Annavi, Anthony Annavi, Brazeena Natakam, Ouseph Natakam, Kathrina Natakam, Santi Claus Natakam, Karlman Natakam, daveed vijayam, Martin katha and Jnana Sundari were some of the popular plays of early days.
 Chavittu Nadakam attained the style and form of the operas of Europe under the influence of Portuguese and European missionaries who propagated catholic belief in coastal regions of Kerala.
-The Syrian Christians of Kerala who lived in inlands didn't show any inclination for the art and thus its popularity was confined to Latin Catholic community.
+The Syrian Christians of Kerala who lived inland didn't show any inclination for the art and thus its popularity was confined to Latin Catholic community.